wnmurphy/wnmurphy.github.io/_pages/about.md

 const roundedYearsAiExperience = getDecimalYears("2022-09-01");
 </script>

 Hi.
 I'm Neil.
-I'm a lead infrastructure engineer with <script>document.write(roundedYearsProgramming)</script> years of experience, with <script>document.write(roundedYearsAiExperience)</script> years of specialization in building AI features.
+I'm a lead infrastructure engineer with <script>document.write(roundedYearsProgramming)</script> years of experience, and <script>document.write(roundedYearsAiExperience)</script> years of specialization in building AI features.
 Currently living in the San Francisco Bay Area.

 Sometimes this is my debugging face: